 - Psyllium seed/husk enhance gut motility, alleviate the symptoms of constipation, and improve the elimination of waste.

 - Boswellia is a naturally occurring herb obtained from the resin part of tree bark.
-The primary mode of action of boswellia in the management of ulcerative colitis is inhibition of certain chemical reactions that produce inflammatory mediators.
+The primary mode of action of Boswellia in the management of ulcerative colitis is the inhibition of certain chemical reactions that produce inflammatory mediators.

 - Bromelain is commercially available in supplemental formulations and includes proteolytic enzymes that alleviate the symptoms and reduce the frequency of flares.

 - Probiotics introduce healthy gut bacteria to restore and maintain a natural microbial flora in the gut.
 This may reduce harmful inflammatory responses and maintain remission.